 Enhance your smile with cosmetic dental bonding

-Dental bonding is a natural looking restoration used to repair damaged front teeth.
-By placing bonding your dentist can repair chipped teeth, fractures and minor cracks.
-Dental bonding is considered a cosmetic dentistry procedure which improves the appearance of your front teeth.
+Dental bonding is a natural-looking restoration used to repair damaged front teeth.
+Bonding is considered a cosmetic dentistry procedure which improves the appearance of your front teeth.
+By placing bonding, your dentist can repair chipped teeth, fractures, and other minor cracks.
 Bonding your teeth is easy, convenient and typically gives you very good results.
-Since bonding comes in a wide variety of shades, your dentist can match your existing tooth color.
-This way, your bonding will blend in with your natural tooth color and become virtually indistinguishable.
+Additionally, bonding comes in a wide variety of shades so your dentist can match your existing tooth color.
+Bonded teeth blend in with your natural teeth and become virtually indistinguishable.

-If you are interested in bonding your teeth give us a call and come visit us in our San Clemente, CA dental office.
+If you’re interested in learning more about bonding your teeth, give us a call or come visit us at our San Clemente, CA dental office.
 Schedule your appointment with Oceansight Dental & Implants by calling (949) 481-2540 today.
-Dr. Jazayeri will examine your teeth to see if you are a good candidate for bonding your teeth.
+Dr. Jazayeri will examine your teeth to see if you’re a good candidate for bonding your teeth.
 We will review alternative treatment options if necessary and present you with prices and payment options.
-Dr. Jazayeri is very experienced in all phases of cosmetic dentistry and is sure to deliver you a smile that is sure to impress!
+Dr. Jazayeri is very experienced in all phases of cosmetic dentistry and will deliver a smile that is sure to impress!

-Dental bonding is a very effectively way to repair damaged teeth.
+Dental bonding is a very effectively way of repairing damaged teeth.
 Bonding works very well for repairing small-to-medium sized tooth defects.
 There are plenty of benefits to bonding your damaged teeth, such as:

-- Bonding your teeth is simple and boding procedures are typically completed in a single session
+- Bonding your teeth is a simple process that is typically completed in a single session

 - Dental bonding yields great aesthetic results

-- Bonding material is safe, relatively durable and beautiful
+- Bonding material is safe, relatively durable, and very beautiful

-- Since dental bonding comes in a wide variety of colors, your dentist can match your bonding to the exact shade of your teeth for optimal aesthetic results
+- Since dental bonding comes in a wide variety of different colors, your dentist can match your bonded tooth to the exact shade of your natural teeth for optimal aesthetic results

-As discussed above, dental bonding has many implications in cosmetic dentistry.
-While dental bonding is a great option for fixing small-to-medium sized defects there are certain limitations.
+Dental bonding has many different implications in cosmetic dentistry.
+Dental bonding is a great option for fixing small-to-medium sized defects, however, bonding does have certain limitations.
 Here are some examples of cases where dental bonding might not be your best choice:

 Large tooth fractures

-Dental bonding is essentially glued onto your teeth.
+Dental bonding is essentially glued onto your teeth which makes it susceptible to falling off.
 As a result, bonding does not work very well for larger tooth defects.
-Placing a very large dental bonding will leave your tooth vulnerable to stress from your bite forces.
-This leaves your tooth vulnerable to fractures.
-Plus, larger bonding restorations are very likely to accumulate tooth decay and stains.
-This means that your have to keep replacing the bonding restoration every few years.
-For larger tooth defects, we recommended you place a crown or veneers on your teeth instead.
-If you are not sure which option is best for you, schedule a consultation with Oceansight Dental & Implants.
-Call us at (949) 481-2540 and we will help you decide which treatment option is best suited to your needs.
+Placing a very large dental bonding will leave your tooth vulnerable to stress from your bite forces which can cause your tooth to fracture.
+Additionally, larger bonded restorations are very likely to accumulate tooth decay and stains.
+This means that your have to keep replacing the bonded restoration every few years, sometimes ever sooner!
+For larger tooth defects, we recommended that you place a crown or veneer on your tooth instead.
+If you’re not sure which option is best for you, schedule a consultation with your dentist who will help you decide which treatment option is best suited to your needs.

 Complete smile rejuvenation

-Luckily, bonding your teeth is one of the easiest of all cosmetic dentistry procedures.
-Most bonding procedures are completed during a single appointment.
-Here is what you should expect when getting your bonding treatment:
+Bonding your teeth is one of the easiest of all cosmetic dentistry procedures.
+Most bonding procedures are completed during a single, simple appointment.
+Here is what you should expect when getting your tooth bonded:

-You first step is to schedule your cosmetic consultation with us.
-During your consultation, Dr. Jazayeri will access your damaged teeth to see if dental bonding is a good option for you.
-After it is determined that bonding is a good option for you we can start your treatment.
-Often times, treatment can be done on the same day as your consultation.
+You first step is to schedule a cosmetic dentistry consultation with your dentist.
+During your consult, your dentist will evaluate your damaged tooth/teeth to see if dental bonding is a good option for your smile.
+If it’s determined that bonding is a good option, then you can typically start your treatment right away.

 Most bonding procedures are preformed during a single appointment.
-The whole process usually takes 30 to 60 minutes.
-Your dentist will prepare your tooth, apply bonding and cure the bonding material.
-Next, your dentist will polish and trim your new bonding.
-Finally, your dentist will make sure that you can properly chew and floss your new bonding restoration.
-You will be given a mirror to see the final result and approve it.
-Pay close attention to make sure that the color and shape of the filling is to your exact liking.
-If not, your dentist will modify the bonding until you are happy with the final results!
+The whole process usually takes about 30 to 60 minutes.
+Your dentist will prepare your tooth, apply etchant or adhesive, and finally apply the bonding material to your teeth.
+Once your bonding has been cured, your dentist will polish and trim the new restoration.
+At the conclusion of your visit, your dentist will make sure that you can properly chew and floss your new restoration.
+You will be given a mirror to evaluate the final result.
+Pay close attention to make sure that the color and shape of your bonded tooth is to your exact liking.
+If not, your dentist can easily modify the bonding until you’re satisfied with the results.